-Cultural heritage asset management plans for Highways England
+Cultural heritage asset management plans for National Highways

-Highways England has a series of funds, including a £300-million environment designated fund (EDF), which is included as part of the roads investment strategy to deliver interventions on the SRN that go beyond business as usual.
-Service providers can apply for funding from the EDF for projects that align with the environment vision and improve the SRN’s environmental performance.
+National Highways has a series of funds, including a £300-million environment and wellbeing designated fund (EWDF), which is included as part of the roads investment strategy to deliver interventions on the SRN that go beyond business as usual.
+Service providers can apply for funding from the EWDF for projects that align with the environmental vision and improve the SRN’s environmental performance.
 RSK is responsible for conducting feasibility studies to qualify with Highways England for the first round of funding.

-Since 2015, RSK has carried out work at various stages for multiple areas according to the requirements, scope and terminology set out in the ASC’s cultural heritage asset management plan.
+Since 2015, RSK has carried out work at various stages for multiple areas according to the requirements, scope and terminology set out in the ASCs’ CHAMPs.
 In 2017–19, RSK supported Kier Highways as a service provider to Highways England in delivering CHAMP feasibility assessments in ASC Area 9.
-In 2018–19, RSK was also appointed to undertake CHAMP summary assessments and feasibility desk studies for heritage assets in ASC Areas 6 and 8.
+In 2018–19, RSK was appointed to undertake CHAMP summary assessments and feasibility desk studies for heritage assets in ASC Areas 6 and 8.
 In 2021, RSK was appointed to produce updated management plans for 4 ASCs concurrently, using newly updated guidance.